Security Guard Resume Example [Guide]

 2008 - 2014

-- Opened common area to the public in the morning and greeted customers and employees
+• Opened common area to the public daily in the morning and greeted customers and employees

 The reason for this is that while education is important, for a security guard it’s more important to show the relevant licenses and certifications.
-James knows this so he makes sure to place it close to his relevant professional experience.
+James knows this so he makes sure to place them close to his relevant professional experience by adding an additional section to the template.

 Patience